cypress-io/cypress-documentation/source/guides/core-concepts/test-runner.md

 Cypress runs tests in a unique interactive runner that allows you to see commands as they execute while also viewing the application under test.

-{% imgTag /img/guides/gui-diagram.png no-border "Cypress Test Runner" %}
+{% imgTag /img/guides/gui-diagram.png "Cypress Test Runner" "no-border" %}

 # Command Log